gregrickaby/gregrickaby/README.md

 <https://gregrickaby.com>

 No libraries.
 No JS or CSS frameworks.
-No server side rendering.
+No builds.
 Just plain 'ol HTML, CSS, and JavaScript.